Charlotte, North Carolina: Television

 According to Nielsen Media Research, Charlotte is the 22nd largest television market in the nation (as of the 2016–2017 season) and the largest in the state of North Carolina.
 Major television stations located in Charlotte include CBS affiliate WBTV 3 (the oldest television station in the Carolinas), ABC affiliate WSOC-TV 9, NBC affiliate WCNC-TV 36, independent station WCCB 18, and PBS member station WTVI 42.
 One cable sports network is headquartered in Charlotte: the ESPN-controlled SEC Network.
 Raycom Sports is also headquartered in Charlotte.

 Other stations serving the Charlotte market include Fox affiliate WJZY 46 in Belmont, UNC-TV/PBS member station WUNG-TV 58 in Concord, independent station WAXN-TV 64 (a sister to WSOC-TV) in Kannapolis, and two stations in Rock Hill, South Carolina: CW owned-and-operated station WMYT-TV 55 (a sister to WJZY) and PBS member station WNSC-TV 30.
-Additionally, INSP is headquartered in nearby Indian Land, South Carolina.
+Additionally, INSP is headquartered in nearby Indian Land.

 In 2020, CNN established a Charlotte bureau spearheaded by national correspondent Dianne Gallagher.

 Cable television customers are served by Spectrum, which offers a localized feed of Raleigh-based Spectrum News North Carolina.